 Grant in 2023

-New Mexico State University (NMSU), located in Las Cruces, New Mexico, is a comprehensive research university established in 1888.
-As a land-grant institution, it focuses on teaching, research, public service, and outreach across various disciplines.
-NMSU offers a wide range of academic programs, including bachelor's, master's, and doctoral degrees in areas such as Aerospace Engineering, Agricultural Economics, and Fashion Merchandising.
-Recognized as a Hispanic-Serving Institution, NMSU also features an Honors College for high-achieving students.
-The university is committed to research initiatives, exemplified by projects like demonstrating alternative energy solutions for local agriculture.
-NMSU aims to enhance educational accessibility through various financial aid options and promotes student well-being with health screenings and fitness activities on campus.
+New Mexico State University (NMSU), located in Las Cruces, New Mexico, was established in 1888 and is a comprehensive research university recognized as a land-grant institution.
+NMSU offers a wide range of undergraduate, master's, and doctoral degree programs across various disciplines, including Aerospace Engineering, Agricultural Economics, and Fashion Merchandising.
+As a Hispanic-Serving Institution, NMSU is committed to academic excellence and provides an Honors College for high-achieving students.
+The university is also actively engaged in research initiatives, such as demonstrating the use of solar-powered water pumps for local agriculture.
+NMSU emphasizes accessibility to education through financial aid programs and promotes student health with regular health screenings and fitness activities.
+The main campus features various amenities, including art galleries, museums, a golf course, and public radio and television stations, enriching the student experience.

 Xcel Energy